BlueSpire/Durandal/README.md

 ## Community & Support

 Need help with something that the docs aren't providing an answer to?
 Visit our [google group](https://groups.google.com/forum/?fromgroups#!forum/durandaljs) and join in the conversation.
-We also provide [full commercial support](http://durandaljs.com/pages/support/) no matter how large or small your team is.
-Additionally, we offer both [on-site and remote training](http://durandaljs.com/pages/training/).

 ## License